posit-conf-2023/ds-workflows-r/README.md

 -   Want to improve interoperability between data products in your work or on your team
 -   Have experience developing in R. An analogous course with a Python focus is also offered

+## Slides and Resources from the Workshop

+Presentation materials and a summary of resources covered in the workshop are available at <katie.quarto.pub/ds-workflows-r/>

 ## Prework